Why 90 Percent of New Boats Choose Outboard Engines

 Consider inboard engines for larger cruising vessels where seakeeping, quiet operation, and extended range matter most.
 Dedicated offshore sportfish buyers and those planning extended voyaging may find inboard advantages compelling despite higher complexity and costs.

 For many buyers, the decision has already been made by manufacturers.
 The overwhelming majority of new boats under 40 feet arrive with outboard power, reflecting industry confidence that outboard technology best serves modern recreational boating needs.
+That matches my experience after owning both types.

 Recommended Resources